SeamlessDocsDev/fixed-data-table/README.md

 This is a fork repo for Seamlessdocs.

 To release changes to the main app:

 1. Bump the version to `$VERSION` in `./package.json`
 2. Build: `npm run build`
 3. Submit a revision with `arc`
 4. Land revision after it gets approved by 2 FE engineers (large change) or 1 (small change)
 5. Create version tag: `git tag v$VERSION`
 6. Push the new tag: `git push --tags`
-7. In the main app, point the dependency on this project to your tag (probably appears after the `#` in the git URI)
+7. In the main app, point the dependency on this project to your tag (the part after the `#` in the git URI)

+To test changes in the main app:

+1. Run `npm run build`
+2. Commit everything including the build files
+3. Push your branch to GitHub
+4. In the main app, point the dependency on this project to your branch (the part after the `#` in the git URI)
+5. `npm install` in the main app

 ====================================